prompipat/AIOps_Demo/README.md

 | `order-service` | `OrderServiceTargetDown` | `order-service` |
 | `payment-service` | `PaymentServiceTargetDown` | `payment-service` |

-If a user rejects the restart action, only that action is rejected.
-Reject does not silence Alertmanager, change Prometheus state, or recover the service.
-If the alert is still firing, Alertmanager sends it again at the next `repeat_interval`: about 15 minutes for critical alerts and about 1 hour for warning/default alerts.
-Because the agent dedupe window is 10 minutes, a critical repeat can create a new incident and a new approval request after the previous action has expired.
+Reject only rejects the current action.
+It does not silence Alertmanager, change Prometheus state, or recover the service.
+If a critical alert is still firing, a new approval usually appears around 15 to 30 minutes after the previous one:
+Alertmanager repeats every 15 minutes, but the agent may skip a repeat that arrives inside its 10-minute dedupe window.

 If a user approves a restart after a delay, the agent does not restart immediately.
 It first validates the live state.
 If the service is already